-The ICMP takes great care to ensure that our terms and conditions (T&Cs) of enrolment are consistent with both the law and sector best practice.
-It is essential therefore that you read and understand the full T&C’s, before you make a commitment to enrolling on an ICMP course.
-However, we understand that these terms are extensive and for this reason, have produced this overview to help you broadly understand what you are going to be committing to.
+ICMP takes great care to ensure that our terms and conditions (T&Cs) of enrolment are consistent with both the law and sector best practice.
+It is essential therefore that you read and understand the full T&Cs, before you make a commitment to enrolling on an ICMP course.
+However, we understand that these terms are extensive and for this reason, have produced this overview to help you broadly understand what you are committing to.
 Should you have any questions, please don’t hesitate to contact one of our Admissions Advisers who will be pleased to provide support at any time.

-By taking up a place to study with us, you should be aware that you enter into a legally-binding contract with the ICMP.
-Full details of this commitment are contained in our full Terms and Conditions (T&Cs) document , which you will be formally asked to agree to before starting your studies.
-Amongst other things the T&Cs lay out in detail your contractual rights and obligations, along with those of the ICMP.
-Without contradicting or superseding anything in those T&Cs, the following is intended as an “at a glance” summary; where applicable, terminology is as defined in the full T&Cs:
+By accepting a place to study with us, you should be aware that you enter into a legally-binding contract with ICMP.
+Full details of this commitment are contained in our Terms and Conditions (T&Cs) document , which you will be formally asked to agree to before starting your studies.
+Among other things the T&Cs lay out in detail your contractual rights and obligations, along with those of the ICMP.
+Without contradicting or superseding anything in those T&Cs, the following is intended as an “at a glance” summary; where applicable, terminology is as defined in the full T&Cs.

 Your application to study at ICMP